 - (a) The eigenvalues λ_1, λ_2 are both real, nonzero and different. - i.
-Both eigenvalues are positive: Nodal Source Unstable In this case there are four straight-line solutions moving away from the origin along the vectors $\pm \bar{v}1$ and $\pm \bar{v}2$.
-The other solutions move away from the origin too, however when they are close to the origin they are tangent to the eigenvector whose eigenvalue is closest to 0 and when they are far from the origin they are tangent to the eigenvector whose eigenvalue is furthest from 0.
+Both eigenvalues are positive: Nodal Source Unstable ii.
+Both eigenvalues are negative: Nodal Sink - Stable In this case there are four straight-line solutions moving toward the origin along the vectors $\pm v_1$ and $\pm v_2$.
+The other solutions move toward from the origin too, however when they are close to the origin they are tangent to the eigenvector whose eigenvalue is closest to 0 and when they are far from the origin they are tangent to the eigenvector whose eigenvalue is furthest from 0.